Quantum Hamlets: Distributed Compilation of Large Algorithmic Graph States: Protocols for generating graph states

 \section{Protocols for generating graph states}

-In order to most efficiently partition a graph state, we will need to first define how the graph state will be generated for a provided partitioned graph state (e.g. define the "cost" of a partition).
+In order to most efficiently partition a graph state, we will need to first define how the graph state will be generated for a provided partitioned graph state (e.g., define the "cost" of a partition).
 For example, if we will generate the graph state by only using $\ket{+}$ initializations and $CZ$ gates for all edges (using one Bell pair per inter-hamlet edge), then the problem is nothing more than balanced graph partitioning, with the traditional objective of minimizing cut edges.
-This problem has been known for decades \cite{kl_algo} and approximation algorithms exist \cite{saran_vazirani}, although notably no finite approximation can be obtained unless $P=NP$ \cite{andreev_racke_2004}.
+This problem has been studied for decades \cite{kl_algo, saran_vazirani, andreev_racke_2004}, and is known to be NP-hard \cite{andreev_racke_2004}.
 However, generating graph states edge by edge like this is extremely inefficient, so we instead provide a drastically more efficient protocol that is also quite simple.
 We call it \textit{vertex cover grafting} (VCG).
-Knowing how the graph state will be generated (i.e. with VCG) then allows us to address the design of algorithms for partitioning the graph state in order to minimize the cost of using the specified protocol.
+Knowing how the graph state will be generated (i.e., with VCG) then allows us to address the design of algorithms for partitioning the graph state in order to minimize the cost of using the specified protocol.
 Moreover, although the heuristic we design in Section~\ref{sec:algorithm} aims to minimize Bell pair usage when generating graph states with VCG, we further show in Appendix~\ref{sec:cutrank} that our algorithm happens to also reduce universal measures of entanglement, namely cut rank.

 As alluded to in Section~\ref{sec:background_math}, an arbitrarily large biclique between two hamlets can be formed for the cost of a single long-range Bell pair.
 One may think that we could decompose the input graph into biclique components, and use those to generate the graph state (also assuming that the local complementation operations involved in such a protocol would not interfere, which is a non-trivial ask).
 This unfortunately is the bipartite dimension of the graph, and finding it has been proven to be NP-complete \cite{GareyJohnson1979}.